ShahryarAbbasi/Black_Jack/README.txt

-Project 1 by Shahryar Abbasi

-Game: Black Jack
+# Black Jack By Shahryar Abbasi

 Psuedocode: HTML
 First screen will be a mostly blank screen with a title of the game and a start button that when clicked takes you to a screen that has a couple images that will have the two players (user and computer) that will compete in a game of Black Jack.